 - 1 tbsp finely chopped coriander leaves

-- Saute till golden brown, add turmeric powder,red chilli powder, saute well and add the stirfried bittergourd slices.
-Mix well, add tamarind pulp, salt (ADD LESS SALT as salt has been added previously) and jaggery.
+- Saute till golden, add turmeric powder,red chilli powder, saute well and add the stir fried bittergourd slices.
+Mix well, add tamarind pulp, salt (ADD VERY LESS SALT as salt has been added previously) and jaggery.

-- Mix well, and cover and cook with a steam release lid over low heat till done.
-Remove the lid, add 1 tbsp fresh grated coconut, mix well and stir fry continuously on high flame till dry.
+- Mix well, and cook over low heat till done.
+Since the bittergourd slices are already stirfried it hardly takes any time to cook.
+Add 1 tbsp fresh grated coconut, mix well and stir fry continuously on till the sabzi is dry.
 Garnish with coriander leaves.

 - Serve hot with chapati or paratha or as a side dish with dal rice.